MiguelCastillo/Brackets-InteractiveLinter/README.md

 Brackets-Interactive-Linter
 ===========================

 Brackets integration with JSHint.
+Interactive Linter runs JSHint are you work on your JavaScript files, and gives instant feedback right on your document.
+You can access the details of the JSHint reports by clicking on the light bulbs on the line gutters.<br>
-Interactive Linter will provide feedback as JavaScript files are modified with JSHint details easily accessible from the line gutter of the editor.
-Interactive Linter also keeps its settings per project (.interactiveLinter), which you can manually modify to customize JSHint settings for the entire project.
-Of course, JSHint annotation in your files will continue to work.<br><br>
+Interactive Linter also loads .jshintrc files that are found in your root directory (your project).
+If one doesn't already found, Interactive Linter will create one for you so that you can easily customize JSHint for each project.
+Further more, all jshint settings that already exists inline in your JavaScript files will also work.<br><br>

+You can use http://jslinterrors.com/ to find out details about what's reported by JSHint.

 This was inspired by brackets-continuous-compilation extension (https://github.com/JoachimK/brackets-continuous-compilation), so thank you for that